Installation Troubleshooting and How-Tos

 "EFI Network xxx" entries with device path "PciRoot..." are ConnectX interface

-"EFI Network xxx" entries with device path "MAC(..." are for the RShim interface and the BlueField-2 OOB Ethernet interface
+"EFI Network xxx" entries with device path "MAC(..." are for the RShim interface and the BlueField OOB Ethernet interface

 Select the interface and press ENTER will start PXE boot.